slowernews/wisdom-tldr/README.md

 So adventure is more than just grist for future storytelling — it’s a way to learn optimally.
 And like anything that promotes self-improvement, it’s not always a comfortable process.
 “We need to be willing to grow,” says Jon.
 “We need to be willing to be uncomfortable.”

+You will live a life that is filled with more excitement and fulfillment the more you take intentional risks.
 -->